Free IQ Test

 - Picture Completion- Within a specific time limit, the test taker will be shown a picture or pictures with an important missing part.
 He or she will choose the answer choice which identifies the part that is missing.
 This is to measure concentration, visual organization and perception, and recognition of essential visual details of an object.

-Working Memory Index
+Working Memory Index of IQ Tests

 The Perceptual Reasoning Index Score is made up of two core subtests and one supplemental.
 Core subtests are in bold:

 - Digit Span- The test taker is read aloud a sequence of numerals and recalls them in the same order they were initially read.
 They might also be asked to recall them in the reverse order, or to provide the numbers in ascending or descending order.
 This is to measure mental manipulation, working memory, rote memory and learning, encoding, and attention.